your home from home by the sea

-Whatever your bag - be it golfing, fishing, surfing, walking or riding - there's always something to do and fun to be had.
+Whatever your bag - be it golfing, fishing, watersports, walking, riding or splashing about in the surf - there's always something to do and fun to be had.

 For indoor surfing on rainy days, keeping an eye out for emails or to keep your children occupied then sometimes Wifi is what you need.

 There's an Xbox 360 (& games), too.

 Although mostly on one level (one step down to the twin bedroom & bathroom) Wreck Cottage was not originally designed with disabled access in mind.
 All future changes made will be carefully considered for our disabled visitors.

 Wreck Cottage has an enclosed beach-front garden to keep your children close-by but please never leave them unattended!